A Fraught Biennial: The Whitney Museum of Some American Art

-Between 1932 and 1969 painter Isabel Bishop, participated in 43 Annual and Biennial exhibitions, including an astonishing run of 31 consecutive years; Paul Cadmus appeared 37 times, and Adolph Gottlieb, 32—both of whom enjoyed consecutive 16 year runs; Edward Hopper was admitted on 29 occasions; Charles Sheeler and Stuart Davis, 27 a-piece; Robert Motherwell, 25; Georgia O’Keeffe, 21; Philip Guston, 20; Willem de Kooning was honored 18 times (Elaine de Kooning, just once in 1961); and Louise Bourgeois, 18.
-Ellsworth Kelly, Jasper Johns, Frank Stella, and dozens of other latterly well known artists, received multiple invitations.
-Jackson Pollock and Mark Rothko seem positively under-endowed with their very average 9 showings each, while Roy Lichtenstein, and the ego that was formerly Richard Serra, were robbed blind at just 7 Biennials.
-Andy Warhol who remains the most famous artist of the Whitney’s timeline at least proves that the Museum didn’t have a total monopoly on sanctification, with only 2 showings.
+A nepotistic mentality was initiated by Whitney herself (a noted sculptor) whose work was placed in 7 Biennials during the first decade.
+Between 1932 and 1969, painter, Isabel Bishop participated in 43 Annuals and Biennials, including a jaw-dropping arc of 31 consecutive years; Paul Cadmus appeared 37 times, and Adolph Gottlieb, 32, with both artists enjoying successive showings for 16 years; Edward Hopper was selected on 29 occasions; Charles Sheeler and Stuart Davis, 27 a-piece; Robert Motherwell, 25; Georgia O’Keeffe, 21; Philip Guston, 20; Willem de Kooning was honored 18 times—Elaine de Kooning, just once, in 1961; and Louise Bourgeois, 18.
+Ellsworth Kelly, Jasper Johns, Frank Stella, and dozens of other well known artists received multiple invitations.
+Jackson Pollock and Mark Rothko seem under-endowed with 9 showings each; while Roy Lichtenstein, and the ego that was formerly Richard Serra, were veritable outcasts, at only 7 outings.

-During the 1970s the Biennial began to professionalize.
-Directors’ forewords, and curatorial statements became longer, and context was expanded.
-Rather than lean on bloated claims of universality, focus moved to aspects of production, new media, and art that was causing the most “creative excitement,” which is a phrase that means as much as it means nothing.
-The number of artists included in each Biennial was halved, from an average of 160 in the Fifties and Sixties, to approximately 80 during the Eighties and Nineties.
-This had the unwelcome effect of making the event even more exclusive.
-In 1975 there was a drastic cull of repeat offenders, with the catalog confirming that its artists “have not become known through participation in previous Whitney Biennials.”
+During the 1970s the Biennial professionalized.
+Directors’ forewords, and curatorial statements became longer, and social context was broadened.
+Rather than insubstantial themes, focus turned toward aspects of production, and art that was causing the most “creative excitement,” which is a phrase that means as much as it means nothing.
+The number of artists in each Biennial was halved, from an average of 160 in the 1950s and 1960s, to approximately 80 during the 1980s and 1990s.
+This had the unwelcome effect of making the event even more restrictive.
+For the 1975 Biennial there was an avoidance of familiar names, with the catalog confirming that its artists “have not become known through participation in previous Whitney Biennials.”
 That was a monumental rejection of its past.
-The Whitney was trying, but struggling, to accommodate the practical limitations of its unwieldy promises in an anxious bid to remain relevant.
+The Whitney was trying, but struggling, to accommodate the limitations of its unwieldy promises.

-But by the very next Biennial in 1977, curators were reverting to previous participants—John Baldessari, Richard Serra, Chuck Close—and performing awkward textual acrobatics to explain why.
+But by the very next Biennial in 1977, curators (themselves often retained for a petrifying number of years) were reverting to previous exhibitors—John Baldessari, Richard Serra, Chuck Close.
 It was also the first year of corporate sponsorship.
 Could there have been a connection?
 Director, Tom Armstrong, wrote in the catalog that “Artists who received extensive public attention in the 1960s are not in the exhibition.”
-He was unaware then that one of his exhibitors that year, Agnes Martin, had been in three consecutive Biennials from 1963-1967, rather undermining his assertion.
+He must have been unaware that one participant, Agnes Martin, was in three consecutive Biennials from 1963 to 1967.

-The Whitney continues to contend everything while remaining terrified to define anything.
-The sheer banality of its marketing is almost original.
-In 2010 artists provided “diverse responses to the anxiety and optimism characteristic of this moment;” On the choices of the 2014 curators Donna de Salvo, then senior curator, dithered that there was “little overlap in the artists they have selected and yet there is common ground.”
+The Biennial is still riven by a schizophrenic sense of what its role ought to be, contending everything while terrified to define anything.
+In 2010, artists provided “diverse responses to the anxiety and optimism characteristic of this moment.”
+On the choices of the 2014 curators, Donna de Salvo, then senior curator, hedged that there was “little overlap in the artists they have selected and yet there is common ground.”
 And the 2019 Biennial took “the pulse of the contemporary artistic moment.”
-They should have called 911.
+Someone should have called an ambulance.